By Sue Tolley

 - The premise that the development is a medium density residential and NOT tourism, makes a huge difference to the impact of the development on the local amenities, Moona Moona Creek and reserve, traffic, the culture of the area, and most importantly the environment impact.

 - Decreasing car park spaces is specifically opposed due to the increase in street parking it will create, there is no space for trailers, boat or large vehicles.
 Local transport is not adequate to argue a case for less parking.
 We acknowledge this will likely mean a greater area given to car spaces on the site itself but this is a lesser harm than encroaching on the creak bank vegetation.

 - Some ADG objectives appear not to have been met.
 Issues of concern are, over shadowing, internal cross ventilation, overly narrow living rooms and inadequate storage.

 KJBU urges readers to have their say, whether it is a couple of sentences or longer, please get it in by 31st March.

 This development raises bigger issues for the Shoalhaven Council to consider.
 KJBU believes the flood mapping needs to be urgently reviewed.
 Coastal Vulnerability mapping is needed for the whole of the Shoalhaven area, not just Jervis Bay.
 Waterways and coastal protection often clash with tourism and development.
 Regardless of decisions made about this development, KJBU will endeavour to lobby Council to prioritise these two issues.

 If readers would like more information, they can email firstname.lastname@example.org

-Feature image: The new design for the apartment block development at 4 Murdoch Street, Moona Moona Creek, Huskisson.
+Feature image: The yellow rectangle shows where the the apartment block at 4 Murdoch Street, Moona Moona Creek, Huskisson, will be build.
 Photo credit: Facebook/Keep Jervis Bay Unspoilt